During the winter, on a Wednesday there are regular runs from near Tha Sportsman, on Redmires Road..

-* A typical long run is the "Full Dungworth", 10.3 miles, 1700ft climb.
-Click here to view it on a map.
+* A typical longer version of a road run is the "Full Dungworth", 10.3 miles, 1700ft climb.to view it on a map.

-A section of the club known as Warts run on the fells on Wednesdays throughout the year meeting at a variety of venues including the club hut ( find it) occasionally.
-All details can be found on the Calendar page with occasional short notice alternatives advertised on the Warts Blog.
+Winter Wednesday runs away from Tha Sportsman head out on the fells, meeting at a variety of venues.
+All details can be found on the Calendar page.
+Occasional short notice alternatives are advertised on the Warts Blog.
 There are no facilities at meeting points.
-These runs are serious undertakings and some skill and experience is demanded.
-They cover high moorland on rough often pathless terrain and are frequently in excess of 2 hours.
+These runs usually take to rough terrain and frequently eschew the well-trodden path.
+Good running fitness and high moorland experience is a must.
+They usually in excess two hours.

 GPS tracks of couple of typical runs are here:

 The club expects runners to wear suitable footwear and carry the following kit:

-Warm dry clothes to change for after running are also essential.
+Warm dry clothes to change into after running are also essential.
 A de-brief in a local hostelry is the norm.
 The Club’s safety expectations and further information and advice can be found here.

 New Runners and Personal Responsibility!

-Prospective members are welcome.
-It is critical that you make yourself known to club members before the start of the run, particularly to the person announcing the route.
+Prospective members are welcome on Wednesday runs.
+Please first contact the Membership Secretary via the website contacts page.
+On the night it is important that you make yourself known to club members before the start of the run, particularly to the person announcing the route.
 Before considering these runs you should undertake an assessment of your fitness and mountain craft.
-Weather and terrain are often severe and personal safety is of utmost importance.
-First and foremost this is the responsibility of the individual.
-In the unlikely event of becoming detached from the group you must be able to look after yourself and make your way safely back to the transport.
-It helps to be familiar with the area the run covers and you should at least have the navigation skills to get safely off the fell in an emergency.
+Whilst runs from Tha Sportsman are on the margins of the city, you should come prepared.
+A torch is always handy, even for the road runs.
+For off road runs it is essential you carry sufficient waterproofs and additional layers to stay warm and dry in the event of an accident.